-- i.
+- a.
 As VLEs are not a directly employee of CSC, rather a delivery partner, it is critical to ensure that the trainers developed in phase I deliver the training to wider audience effectively.
-To ensure effective & timely delivery of training, the trainer VLE may be motivated through social recognition, monetary benefits etc. - ii.
+To ensure effective & timely delivery of training, the trainer VLE may be motivated through social recognition, monetary benefits etc. - b.
 Real time monitoring of effective training delivery is also important for the success of the program.
 Otherwise, the target audience in phase II & Phase III of the program may not be benefitted to the extend envisaged.
 Real time monitoring may ensure sustenance of quality of training.

-Table 5:Training Delivery Plan for VLEs
+Table 5: Training Delivery Plan for VLEs

-Phase Parameters Units Phase 1 Trainer trainee ratio 100 5 % of total VLEs of 5.5 Lakh (i.e., Batch size 20 27,500 VLEs)- identified by CSC at the Trainer deployed by agency 275 district/block level as per the density Number of sessions per agency trainer in phase 1 5.0 of the centres will be trained under Training session per week 1 train the trainer model Training period for training in phase 1 (In weeks) 5.0 Phase 2 Batch size 10 In phase II, 27,500 trainers developed Trainer deployed by CSC 27,500 during phase -I will train 2,61,250 Trainer trainee ratio 9.5 VLEs.
-Total targeted trainee 2,61,250 Number of sessions taken by trainer 0.95 Training period for training in phase 2 (In weeks) 1 Phase 3 Batch size 10 In phase III, 27,500 trainers developed Trainer deployed by CSC 27,500 during phase -I will train 2,61,250 Trainer trainee ratio 9.5 VLEs Total targeted trainee 2,61,250 Number of sessions taken by trainer 0.95 Training period for training in phase 3 (In weeks) 1
+Phase Parameters Units

+Phase 1 Trainer trainee ratio 100

+.5 Lakh (i.e., 27,500 VLEs)- Batch size 20

+he district/block level as per the swill be trained under train the Trainer deployed by agency 275

+Number of sessions per agency trainer in phase 1 5.0

+Training session per week 1

+Training period for training in phase 1 (In weeks) 5.0

+Phase 2 Batch size 10

+In phase II, 27,500 trainers Trainer deployed by CSC 27,500

+developed during phase -I will train 2,61,250 VLEs.
+Trainer trainee ratio 9.5

+Total targeted trainee 2,61,250

+Number of sessions taken by trainer 0.95

+Training period for training in phase 2 (In weeks) 1

+Phase 3 Batch size 10

+In phase III, 27,500 trainers Trainer deployed by CSC 27,500

+developed during phase -I will train 2,61,250 VLEs Trainer trainee ratio 9.5

+Total targeted trainee 2,61,250

+Number of sessions taken by trainer 0.95

+Training period for training in phase 3 (In weeks) 1